-- Qualified biologists will conduct two night winter habitat emergence surveys at the C1, C2, and C3 sites only consistent with protocols outlined in Appendix A (i.e., two rounds of surveys conducted over 2 weeks, weather permitting). - Emergence surveys will be conducted from late April through May (Appendix A).
+- Qualified biologists will conduct emergence surveys at the C1, C2, and C3 sites-consistent with protocols outlined in Appendix A (i.e., two rounds of surveys conducted over 2 weeks, weather permitting). - Emergence surveys will be conducted from late April through May (Appendix A).